jeremenichelli/jeremenichelli.github.io/_posts/2019-01-09-how-hooks-might-shape-design-systems-built-in-react.md

 }
 ```

-The only reason this component is a class in the code above is the need for a `state` to show or hide the options.
+The only reason this component is a class in the code above is the need of a _state_ to show or hide the options, but this can easily become a functional component with the `useState` hook.

-But, this can easily become a functional component with the `useState` hook.
 You will notice how we deconstruct the return value of it into _the state_ itself and _the method_ to toggle its value.

 ```js
 import React, { useState } from 'react'